basblsolver/BASBLib/index.md

 ## [Quadratic-Nonlinear (QP-NLP)](QP-NLP-problems)

-View a summary table of [all problems in this class](QP-NLP-problems) or click on a problem name below for more information
+View a summary table of [all QP-NLP problems](QP-NLP-problems) or click on a problem name for more information.

 |                                 |                                    |                                  |                                 |                                   |
 | :------------------------------ | :--------------------------------- | :------------------------------- | :------------------------------ | :-------------------------------- |